nirmal-mekala/wizardry/README.md

 - [Mathias Bynens'](https://github.com/mathiasbynens) [dotfiles](https://github.com/mathiasbynens/dotfiles) (particularly with `macos`)
 - thoughtbot's [laptop](https://github.com/thoughtbot/laptop/)

-Also, wizards of all stripes…
+I also want to acknowledge witches and wizards of all stripes…

 ![The Patil twins from the Harry Potter films](assets/patil-twins.jpg)